MidgardOS/midgardos.github.io/docs/MidgardOS/BasicSystem/shadow64bit-pass1.md

 ## Configuration

-First, disable the `groups`, `login`, `su` programs and man pages that are already from Coreutils, Util-Linux, or from the Man-Pages package.
+First, disable the `groups` and `login` programs and the man pages that are already from Coreutils, Util-Linux, or from the Man-Pages package.

 ```bash
 sed -i 's/groups$(EXEEXT) //' src/Makefile.in